-- Extensive forest vegetation surveys starting in 2003 that has collected data from over a 1,000 vegetation plots to date.
-This data is used to determine areas that have been heavily browsed and to track changes in vegetation with deer density reduction through deer management.
+- Previously, extensive forest vegetation surveys started in 2003 that collected data from over a 1,000 vegetation plots to date.
+This data was used to determine areas that have been heavily browsed and to track changes in vegetation with deer density reduction through deer management.

-- Static "photo" plots (where photographs are taken at the same position and time of year to track changes in vegetation) originated in key forest areas in 1997 and are updated annually.
+- Static "photo" plots (where photographs are taken at the same position and time of year to track changes in vegetation) originated in key forest areas in 1997 and were updated annually until the mid-2010s.